njounkengdaizem/IAmChatGPT/README.md

 The following **optional** features are implemented:

-- [ ] Improve and customize the user interface through styling and coloring
+- [X] Improve and customize the user interface through styling and coloring
-- [ ] Allow users to scroll when context items are off-screen (table view implemention)
+- [X] Allow users to scroll when context items are off-screen (table view implemention)

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+Make the screens more user friendly and add content.
+Right now, the app is practically boring

 ## Video Walkthrough